v79/lambda-kotlin-request-router/README.md

 - Use lower-case for the action names (`get()` rather than `GET()`) - purely a personal preference
 - Use kotlinx.serialization rather than guava for serialization/deserialization
+- Move to the `gradle.kts` kotlin format for build files

 General observations: